cybersemics/em/server/README.md

 - If you get: `Error during saving transaction MongoServerSelectionError: Client network socket disconnected before secure TLS connection was established`
   - Whitelist the em server's IP address in the MongoDB hosting platform dashboard.
   - Note: DigitalOcean does [not yet support static IP addresses](https://ideas.digitalocean.com/app-platform/p/app-platform-static-ip) on App Platform.
+You can get the current IP address by running `curl ifconfig.me` from the console, but it will change every deploy.
 - If you get `MongoError: bad auth : Authentication failed`
   - Make sure the user has been added with the correct permissions to the MongoDB hosting platform, and that your connection string is correct.
 See [Environment Variables](#environment-variables) for details.
 - You may find it useful to browse the database using [MongoDB Compass](https://www.mongodb.com/products/tools/compass).